 Hike the Big Bend Parks in West Texas

-Hold the dates: October 9-11, 2020.
-Hike with an “altitude” over the Columbus Day weekend with the West Texas Trail Walkers in Big Bend, Texas.
+Hold the dates: October 5-10, 2021.
+Hike with an “altitude” over the Columbus Day weekend with the West Texas Trail Walkers (WTTW) in Big Bend, Texas.
 This marks our 40th year as a club hiking in the remote national and state parks in west Texas.
 The hikes this October are along the “Big Bend” of the Rio Grande River in one of the most isolated and ruggedly beautiful areas of America.

-On Sunday, October 11 only the Fresno Canyon Area Trail in Big Bend Ranch State Park will be offered.
-The Fresno Canyon Area Trail begins at the West Contrabando trail head.
+Fresno Divide Trail begins at the West Contrabando trail head, BBRSP.
 It features geologic formations and ridges caused by volcanic activity and uplift action.
 Further erosion caused by wind and rain amplifies the beauty of the trail.
-A moderately difficult 13k loop or 5k/10k out and back are offered.
-Grab a Hot Dog prepared by the planning team after the hike.
-Donations appreciated.
+A moderately difficult 14k loop or 6k/10k out and back are offered.

-Make your lodging reservations from now to September 6 to secure the special 10% discount at the Big Bend Resort and Adventures Motel, 432-371-3382.
-Mention you are with WTTW.
-For other lodging and camping options, please visit visitbigbend.com.
-The flyer and pre-registrations forms will be available on our website westtexastrailwalkers.org June 1.
+Make your lodging reservations from now to September 4 to secure the special pricing at the Big Bend Resort and Adventures Motel, 53623 TX-118, Terlingua, TX, 432-371-3382.
+Mention you are with WTTW to secure the $119 rate for a room with two queen beds and $109 for a single queen bed room (plus tax).
+For other lodging and camping options, please visit website www.visitbigbend.com.
+The flyer and pre-registrations forms will be available on our website in June 2021.
 For additional questions contact Susan Noonan, firstname.lastname@example.org.

 Alert!
-With the uncertainty about COVID-19 pandemic, these hikes are subject to change or cancellation.
-Please keep checking our website for updates, .westtexastrailwalkers.org.
-Pre-registration closes October 1.
-Walk-up registration will be open Thursday, October 8 from 5 - 6:30 p.m. at the Big Bend Resort Motel conference room.
+With the uncertainty about the COVID-19 pandemic, these hikes are subject to change or cancellation.
+Please keep checking our website for updates.
+Preregistration closes September 24, 2021.